craftcms/docs/docs/2.x/plugins/templates.md

 # Templates

-In Craft, all HTML rendering is done via [templates](../templating-overview.md) – even for the CP itself.
+In Craft, all HTML rendering is done via [templates](../templating-overview.md) – even for the control panel itself.
 There are no PHP-based view files.

 If your plugin needs its own templates, you can place them in a `templates/` folder within your plugin’s folder (ex: `craft/plugins/cocktailrecipes/templates/`).

 ## Plugin Template Paths, Explained

-To manually render a template from your plugin’s PHP code, call <api:Craft\TemplatesService::render()>:
+To manually render a template from your plugin’s PHP code, call <craft2:Craft\TemplatesService::render()>:

 ```php
 craft()->templates->render('pluginHandle/path/to/template')